pacoesteban/Rarbg-torrentapi/README.md

     });

     # search by string
-    # You can use all the attributes of list also
+    # You can use all attributes also
     my $search = $tapi->search({
         search_string => 'the beatles',
         category => '23;24;25;26',